 What inconsistencies am I talking about?
 Some numbers sit higher than the others, and the alphas are not aligned.
 My 6 key is really out of place.

 This is an exceptional keyboard.
-Out of the box it has the best stock keycaps I’ve seen included with a keyboard and that’s despite inconsistencies.
-The Lego inspired coloured mods can really add character to an otherwise grey and black keyboard.
-Either way the stock look is professional, and swapping out the mods allow for a touch of flair.
+Out of the box, it has the best stock keycaps I’ve seen included with a keyboard and that’s despite inconsistencies.
+The Lego-inspired colored mods can really add character to an otherwise grey and black keyboard.
+Either way, the stock look is professional, and swapping out the mods allows for a touch of flair.

 Like the Pok3r, the aluminium case is brilliant.
 It’s sturdy and heavy which is something a premium mechanical keyboard should feel like.
 And that’s essentially what Vortex’s Race 3 is; a premium 75% keyboard.

-To me, Vortex’s Race 3 has become my most prominent keyboard on my desk, replacing my daily driver.
-That is until I build another custom later on this week…
+To me, Vortex’s Race 3 has become the most prominent keyboard on my desk, replacing my daily driver.
+That is until I build another custom later on this week.